Finviz vs Tradingview: Rated & Ranked, Who Gets Spanked?

 With the Finviz Elite plan, you get a backtesting service, but after extensive testing, I can reveal it is a very poor service indeed.

 The Finviz Backtester offers over 100 unique indicators and automatically detects stock chart patterns to help build a truly unique system.
-After all this work, I created a system based on the Money Flow Index that beat the S&P 500 index handsomely over the last 24 years.
+After all this work, I created a system based on the Money Flow Index that has handsomely beat the S&P 500 index over the last 24 years.

 The system returned a profit of 1,588%, with a compounded annual return (CAGR) of 15.24% versus the S&P 500 of 10.86%.
 (See the proof below).